carvel-dev/kapp-controller/cli/examples/package-authoring/mongodb-enterprise-operator/README.md

 # mongodb-enterprise-operator

-This example demonstrate how to package [`mongodb-enterprise-operator`](https://github.com/mongodb/helm-charts/tree/main/charts/enterprise-operator) helm chart.
+This example demonstrates how to package [`mongodb-enterprise-operator`](https://github.com/mongodb/helm-charts/tree/main/charts/enterprise-operator) helm chart.

 This example uses the version `1.16.0` of the `mongodb` helm chart.